 Pat’s research focuses on a wide range of subjects, including racial inequality and segregation, social interactions, discrimination, neighborhood effects, housing market dynamics, education, and criminal justice.
-His most recent work has been published in Econometrica, Review of Economic Studies, American Economic Journal, and Quarterly Journal of Economics.
-He is currently working on projects related to racial earnings inequality, residential segregation and intergenerational mobility, speculation in housing markets, and tests for bias in jury decision making and policing.
+His most recent work has been published in Econometrica, Review of Economic Studies, Review of Financial Studies, and Quarterly Journal of Economics.
+He is currently working on projects related to racial earnings inequality, residential segregation and intergenerational mobility, and the impact of interactions with police and the criminal justice system.

-Pat is currently Professor of Economics at Duke University and Research Associate at the National Bureau of Economic Research.
+Pat is currently Gilhuly Family Professor of Economics at Duke University and Research Associate at the National Bureau of Economic Research.
 He served as Chair of the Duke Economics Department from 2009-15.

 Pat received his PhD in Economics from Stanford University in 1999 and his BA in Mathematics from Princeton University in 1994.
 He served on the faculty at Yale University for seven years before joining the Duke Economics Department in 2006.